vonglasow/atoum-documentation/en/source/chapter1.rst

 Download & Install
 ------------------

-For now, atoum is not tagged with a version number.
-If you want to use atoum, just download the last stable version. atoum aims to provide backward compatibility anyway.
+As of today, atoum doesn't have any version number.
+However, it is both usable and stable.
+If you're willing to use it, download the latest stable build.
+Even though atoum continuously benefits from new features, backward compatibility is one of the main priority of the developers.

-You can install atoum several ways :
+There are several ways to install atoum :

 * :ref:`As a PHAR archive <p-h-a-r>`
 * :ref:`Using composer <composer-anchor>`